 Acknowledgement (ACK)

-All datagrams without CRC errors are acknowledged over the satellite link.

-Acknowledgement behaviour for the terrestrial link is described in C 4.20.
+Acknowledgement behaviour for the terrestrial link is described in C 4.17.

 Logical Channels (LC)

-A logical channel defines a grouping of slots that can be uniquely identified and assigned for a specific use.
+A Logical Channel defines a grouping of slots that can be uniquely identified and assigned for a specific use.

 Logical Channels map slots to slot functions.
 Logical Channel numbers are used to assign resources to data sessions.

-Bulletin Board
+Terrestrial Bulletin Board

-The Bulletin Board message defines the slot map for each Physical Channel.
-The Bulletin Board content is defined in C 4.11.7.
-A Bulletin Board message defines a list of Physical Channels and each Physical Channel Definition contains six TDMA Channels, each TDMA channel can contain one or more Logical Channels.
+The Terrestrial Bulletin Board (TBB) message defines the slot map for each Physical Channel.
+The TBB content is defined in C 4.9.7, C 4.9.8 and C 4.9.9.
+A Bulletin Board message defines a list of Physical Channels.
+For VDE-TER each Physical Channel Definition contains six TDMA Channels, each TDMA channel can contain one or more Logical Channels.

 A Logical Channel definition starts by announcing the number of Logical Channel definitions per TDMA Channel.
 Each TDMA Channel, in turn, gets its number of Logical Channels defined by function and duration item pairs.
-The complete TDMA Channel slotmap is built up by repeating each TDMA channel’s Logical Channel definition from the first hexslot up to the end of a frame.
+The complete TDMA Channel Slotmap is built up by repeating each TDMA channel’s Logical Channel definition from the first Hexslot up to the end of a frame.
 The Logical Channels must be sized to ensure the repeating pattern aligns with a full frame.

-The relationship between LC and Physical Layer for ship to shore, shore to ship, ship to ship and satellite to/from ship mappings are shown in C 4.16.
+The relationship between LC and Physical Layer for ship to shore, shore to ship and ship to ship mappings are shown in C 4.14.

-A VDES station shall always use the latest valid Bulletin Board that is received.
-The Bulletin Board shall be used in the frame immediately following the frame in which it is received.
+A VDES station shall always use the latest valid TBB that is received.
+The TBB shall be used in the frame immediately following the frame in which it is valid.
+The validity is found by use of the TBB start time and Lifetime fields in the TBB payload (Table 42).

-The Bulletin Board may be transmitted in either the upper or the lower leg in channels 2084 or 1084 respectively.
-The mobile station must therefore always listen for the bulletin board announcement in both upper leg (channel 2084) and lower leg (channel 1084).
+The TBB may be transmitted in either the upper or the lower leg in channels 1024 or 2024 respectively.
+The mobile station must therefore always listen for the TBB announcement in both upper leg (channel 2024) and lower leg (channel 1024).

+Coast stations should coordinate the timing of the transmissions where multiple station coverage is the case.

 VDE-TER default physical channel and slotmap

-A slotmap defines the LC of all the slots in a frame.
-Each Physical Channel in a VDES system will have a valid slotmap defined.
-By monitoring the Terrestrial Bulletin Board, ships will determine if they are within a control station service area and adopt the Physical Channel and slotmap from the Bulletin Board.
-In the absence of a Bulletin Board the default Physical Channel and slotmap will be applied.
+A Slotmap defines the LC of all the slots in a frame.
+Each Physical Channel in a VDES system will have a valid Slotmap defined.
+By monitoring the Terrestrial Bulletin Board, ships will determine if they are within a control station service area and adopt the Physical Channel and Slotmap from the Bulletin Board.
+In the absence of a Bulletin Board the default Physical Channel and Slotmap will be applied.

 The default Physical Channel centre frequency is located in the middle of each VDE1 upper (161,8375MHz) and lower VDE leg (157,2375MHz) and the default bandwidth is set to 100kHz.